OliverGebert/CICDPipeline/README.md

+# The Raptor App

+Web application for identification and location reporting/analyses in Germany

-# Raptor App Class Diagram
+## Raptor App Class Diagram

-this is all under construction ...
+*this is all under construction* ...

 :::mermaid